dm-istomin/cs-gy-9163-application-security/README.md

 ### SQL Injection

 This app does SQL interpolation in the wrong way, which makes it very easy to do SQL injection.
-To try it out, simply enter any username and enter this string for the password: `' or ''='`.
+To try it out, go to the homepage login form and enter any username with this password: `' or ''='`.
 It will allow you to get a session no matter what the user password is.